LNA-DEV/Home-Page/content/posts/home-server/truenas-scale/index.en.md

 ### Install an app

 I do not want to use file shares for everything.
 That is not very convenient.
 I want to use an app that works like all the other file cloud providers.
 This is why I host Nextcloud on my NAS.
 This is a really cool private cloud software that manages everything like files, contacts, calendars and the list goes on and on.
-I will talk a bit more about it in a future post.
-But for now, let's take a look at how to install an app like that.
+I will talk a bit more about it in a future post. [^apps] But for now, let's take a look at how to install an app like that.

 ![Screenshot of the TrueNAS Scale apps window](apps.png)